British Shorthair at a glance

 - Some say Harrison Weir himself created the breed, while others believe a group of cat lovers selectively bred the best examples of working cats.
 These cats were exhibited at the first cat show, organised by Harrison Weir at Crystal Palace in 1871.

 - Initially, shorthaired cats dominated the early cat shows, but by 1896 the longhaired breeds were favoured, and shorthairs had declined in numbers.
 In an attempt to rescue the declining short-haired cats, Short-haired Cat Society was formed in 1901 and this club catered for, amongst other breeds the British Shorthair.

-During World War I, many breeds of the cat were almost decimated.
-The British Shorthair was one such breed.
+During World War I, many breeds of the cat were almost decimated, including the British Shorthair.
 After the war, breeders attempted to re-establish the breed.
 As numbers were low, British Shorthairs were sometimes outcrossed to Persian cats.
 The GCCF objected to the use of Persian cats and the offspring were not permitted to be shown or registered as British Shorthairs.
 The offspring were mated back to British Shorthairs, and after three generations they were allowed to be registered as British Shorthairs.